Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: Numerical results

 \section{Numerical results}

 In this section, we present numerical results obtained by solving the ARZ continuum traffic flow model on a large-scale road network.
 Our primary objective is to examine whether the scale-free statistical properties of traffic congestion clusters, reported in the empirical study by Zhang \textit{et al.}~\cite{zhang2019}, can be reproduced within a continuum modeling framework.
 In particular, we analyze the spatiotemporal structure of congestion clusters and the frequency distribution of their size $S$.
 The methodology of extracting congestion clusters follows the spatiotemporal connectivity concept illustrated in Fig.~\ref{Fig:intro}.

-In this section, we present numerical results on spatiotemporal congestion clusters and analyze their statistical properties.
-Particular attention is paid to the resulting power-law distributions and their finite-size scaling behavior
+Particular attention is paid to the resulting power-law distributions and their finite-size scaling behavior.
+To clarify the organization of the evaluation, we first describe the network setting and boundary driving, then present representative spatiotemporal congestion patterns, and finally examine the cluster-size statistics together with their dependence on network size.